OSLabTools/nicetoolbox/docs/tutorial1_dataset_single_view.md

 - `cam_sees_subjects` is a dictionary and its keys are the camera_names from above.
 For each camera, define the subjects it observes from left to right.
 Hereby, each subject is represented by its index in subjects_descr, where indexing starts with 0.
 See the example below.
 - `path_to_calibrations` and `data_input_folder` may (or in most cases must) contain placeholders.
 Placeholders can be the strings `<session_ID>`, `<sequence_ID>`, or `<datasets_folder_path>`.

-A comprehensive and detailed description of the dataset properties file can also be found in [wiki_config_files.md](wiki_config_files.md#dataset-properties).
+A comprehensive and detailed description of the dataset properties file can also be found on the wiki page on config files under [dataset properties](wiki_config_files.md#dataset-properties).

 ### Example